pulumi/pulumi/README.md

 The Makefile also supports just running tests (`make test`), just running the linter (`make lint`), just running Govet (`make vet`), and so on.
 Please just refer to the Makefile for the full list of targets.

-### Installing the Runtime Libraries

-By default, Lumi looks for its runtime libraries underneath `/usr/local/lumi`.  `$LUMIPATH` overrides this.
-Please refer to the [libraries README](lib/README.md) for details on additional installation requirements.

 ### Debugging